-Almost anyone can qualify for an FHA loan.
-You need a FICO credit score of at least 580 to qualify for a 3.5 percent down payment.
-If you have a FICO credit score of 500–579, you can still qualify for an FHA loan with a 10 percent down payment from certain lenders.
+Qualifying for an FHA loan is often easier than qualifying for a conventional loan because the credit requirements aren't as strict.
+You need a FICO credit score of at least 580 to qualify for a 3.5% down payment.
+If your score is between 500 and 579, you can still qualify for an FHA loan with a 10% down payment from some lenders.

 What are the requirements for an FHA loan?

 To qualify for an FHA mortgage loan, the FHA guidelines state that applicants must meet the following requirements.

 - Minimum down payment of 3.5%: An FHA home loan requires a minimum down payment of 3.5% of the total home price if you have at least a 580 credit score.
 You'll need to make a down payment of 10% of the home price if your credit score is between 500 and 579.

 - Minimum credit score of 500: The absolute lowest credit score required for an FHA loan to get approved is 500.
 Keep in mind that a higher credit score helps you get a lower interest payment, so it's a good idea to spend a few months fixing your credit score by paying down your debts and making payments on time before you apply for an FHA loan.

 - Debt-to-income ratio under 43%: The debt-to-income ratio measures how much total debt you have compared to your total income.
 The lower your debt-to-income ratio, the more money you have to pay toward things besides debt every month.
 You want a low debt-to-income ratio to get approved for a low interest rate.
 Most lenders won't offer you an FHA loan if your debt-to-income ratio is more than 50%, and some will only accept your application if your debt-to-income ratio is 43% or lower.